tobek/laminae/notes.md

             - word choices or turns of phrase that don't quite make sense
             - some that can't be explained "but i'm quite sure that the translation is correct"
 - after edit, read each edited section aloud
+    - does it feel right? does each sentence get across the desired feel?

 ## Writing Style